YOUR FACULTY ADVISOR

 Typically, 40 courses are required for graduation (Biology majors may opt to complete 38 courses, assuming all major and general education requirements have been completed).
 The 40 courses are comprised of general education courses, divisional requirements, major courses, and electives.

-In the College of Arts & Sciences the 40 course requirement includes:
+In the College of Arts & Sciences and the School of Health Studies and Education, the 40 course requirement includes:

 - General Education Program (GEP) Courses (Maximum of 19 courses)